docker/docs/docker-for-mac/faqs.md

 ## Components of Docker for Mac
 ### What is HyperKit?

-HyperKit is a hypervisor built on top of the Hypervisor.framework in macOS 10.10 Yosemite and higher.
+HyperKit is a hypervisor built on top of the Hypervisor.framework in macOS.
 It runs entirely in userspace and has no other dependencies.

 We use HyperKit to eliminate the need for other VM products, such as Oracle